 The Sørlandet is alternately manned by cadets of the Royal Norwegian Navy and by passengers.
 The ship was built in 1927 and was - after a royal inspection of the Norwegian king Haakon and crown prince Olav - put into service as a trainee ship for future sailors that same year.
-In 1933 it crossed the Atlantic Ocean as first Norwegian ship.
 The ship was refurbished after the Second World War and a motor with screw was built in.
 After a few different owners the ship was taken over by a non-profit organisation in 1977 that maintains the ship to this day.
 The Norwegian Department of Culture acknowledges the importance of this sailing heritage and is co-banker.
 The Sørlandet still crosses the Atlantic Ocean on a regular base and several times it entered the spotlights.
 The Sørlandet hosted a tour along the Norwegian coast (84.000 visitors) and even performed as an extra at a New York film shoot.

 The bow of the Sorlandet cuts through the North-European waters at summertime.
 Since 1995 she regularly crosses the Atlantic Ocean on the way to far-away destinations, like the Caribbean.
 Sometimes the Ship is manned by the cadets of the Royal Norwegian Marine.
 At other times you can take the rudder, together with the permanent crew on board.
 With the popular Norwegian crown princess Mette-Marit as patroness, the ship cannot wish for better vibes.
 So as crew member of this royal ship you live like a king!